 - Remember the little ones.
 Small spreading plants, including alpines and succulents, also need full sun, so pot them up separately and ensure they are not overshadowed in the container.

 Plants in pots need constant care as their roots cannot extend outwards and reach down to draw on the moisture reserves in the ground; likewise, nutrient levels can quickly become depleted.

 Container plants are also far more vulnerable to temperature extremes: in winter the compost will freeze more quickly and more thoroughly than the soil in the ground, and it will also heat up and dry out rapidly during the summer months.
-But despite the disadvantages, there are many benefits to growing plants in containers:

 Photographs: Maayke de Ridder